Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 2) A new smart contract / Exhibition address is created and listed on the Current Exhibitions page.
 A link for each leads the user to a complete Exhibition Information page.

-3) At the Exhibition Information page for each show, the user can either: A) send ETH to the project budget from the Contribute form at the top right, OR B) make an expense proposal by linking to the Expense Proposals page below the Contribute Form.
+3) At the Exhibition Information page for each show, the user can either: A) send ETH to the project budget from the Contribute Form at the top right, OR B) go to the "Expense Proposals" page for the project by clicking the "View Expense Proposals" link below the Contribute Form."

 4) At the Expense Proposals page, the Curator of the show can fill out a "Create Expense Proposal" form at the top of the page, submit it, and it will be immediately added to the "Expense Proposals" table below.
-This functionality is restricted to curators only.
+This functionality is restricted to CURATORS ONLY and MetaMask will display an error if not followed.

 5) At the Expense Proposals page, Patrons (those who have contributed to the project) can Endorse a proposal by clicking the "Endorse" button on each proposal row.

 6) After more then 50% of Patrons have endorsed/approved the proposal (ex.
 "2/3") the Curator may "Finalize" the expense -- this triggers a transfer of the proposal amount to the listed vendor address.